sandesh-ar/sandesh-ar/README.md

 # 💫 About Me:
- 👋 Hi, I'm Sandesh A R, an Electronics & Communication Engineering student at Dayananda Sagar College of Engineering (DSCE), Bengaluru (Graduation Year: 2026).
+ 👋 Hi, I'm Sandesh A R, an Electronics & Communication Engineering student at Dayanand Sagar College of Engineering (DSCE), Bengaluru (Graduation Year: 2026).
 Passionate about VLSI, IoT, and Embedded Systems, I love working on innovative projects that push technological boundaries.

 # 💻 Tech Stack: